swoboda1337/sx127x-esphome/README.md

       memory_blocks: 8
       dump: raw

-Transmitter example to use in ESPHome, timing data is sent on GPIO32 by remote transmitter (ESPHome needs an API change so the transmitter start/stop is handled automatically):
+Transmitter example to use in ESPHome, timing data is sent on GPIO32 by remote transmitter.
+ESPHome needs an API change so the transmitter start/stop is handled automatically, for now the mode change has to be called manually via lambda:

     sx127x:
       id: sx127x_id